Qidong, Jiangsu

 Qidong is a county-level city under the administration of the prefecture-level city of Nantong in southeastern Jiangsu province, China.
 It is located on the north side of the Yangtze River opposite Shanghai and forms a peninsula jutting out into the East China Sea.
-It has a population of 1.12 million.
+It has a population of 967,313 in 2020.

 The center of the city is named Huilong Township.
 It also has a well-known fishing port called Lüsi town, named after Lü Dongbin, one of the eight immortals, who is said to have visited the place four times.
 Qidong's Qilong township was formerly a separate island in the Yangtze called Yonglongsha but now forms a pene-enclave on Chongming Island, most of which belongs to Shanghai.

 History

 The area of present-day Qidong was part of the East China Sea until the Han dynasty, when deposition from the Yangtze River began to form islands, notably including Dongbuzhou (t 東布洲, s 东布洲, p Dōngbùzhōu) at the site of present-day Lüsi.

-In the Tang Dynasty, prisoners were sent to Qidong and worked on salt production.
+In the Tang dynasty, prisoners were sent to Qidong and worked on salt production.

-During the Five Dynasties and Ten Kingdoms Period, the first official government, called Lüsi chang, was established.
+During the Five Dynasties and Ten Kingdoms period, the first official government, called Lüsi chang, was established.

-During the transition period of the Yuan Dynasty and Qing Dynasty, the Yangtze River's main waterway moved northward and resulted in a large area of land loss in Lüsi chang.
+During the transition period of the Yuan dynasty and Qing dynasty, the Yangtze River's main waterway moved northward and resulted in a large area of land loss in Lüsi chang.
 Lüsi chang was merged into Tongzhou.

 Increasing sediment accumulation bordered Qidong with the mainland during the Qing dynasty.

 In the first year of the Republic of China, Tongzhou was renamed to Nantong.
 Later, Qidong was governed by Nantong, Haimen, and Chongming.

 On March 1, 1928, Qidong County was established with a population of around 330,000 residents.

 By November 1989, significant progress was made in urbanization and the Chinese State Council permitted the promotion of Qidong from a county to a county-level city.

-At November 16, 2021, there female secondary students committed suicide, the current circumstances of three girls are not certain.
+On November 16, 2021, three female secondary students committed suicide; the current circumstances of three girls are not certain.

 Administrative divisions

-In the present, Qidong City has 11 towns and 1 township.
+At present, Qidong City has 11 towns and 1 township.